$\texttt{SBi3PCF:}$ Simulation-based inference with the integrated 3PCF: Cosmic shear correlation functions

 \subsection{Integrated 3-point correlation functions}

 Due to non-linear gravitational evolution, the cosmic matter density field is non-Gaussian distributed \citep{Bernardeau2002} with significant information contained in the higher-order moments of the field.
 To extract information from these higher-order moments, summary statistics other than 2PCFs are required.
-An obvious extension to the 2PCF would be to use the 3-point correlation function \citep{Schneider2005, Secco2022b}, or its counterpart in Fourier space, the bispectrum, but efficiently measuring them on real data as well as modelling them analytically is challenging.
+An obvious extension to the 2PCF would be to use the 3-point correlation function \citep{Schneider2005, Secco2022b}, or its counterpart in Fourier space, the bispectrum.
+However, efficiently measuring them on real data as well as modelling them analytically is challenging.
+In the context of our simulation-based inference (SBI) framework, a full tomographic 3PCF analysis is particularly unfeasible.
+Evaluating it across the required $\mathcal{O}(10^5)$ simulations is computationally prohibitive, and the resulting uncompressed data vector would be too large for stable covariance estimation prior to MOPED compression.
+Expanding this pipeline to a full 3PCF analysis therefore, remains a natural extension for future work.

-Nevertheless, to still effectively extract information in the third moment of the density field, one can use the integrated bispectrum $\mathcal{B}^{3D}(k)$ (or the integrated 3PCF in real space), an integration of the bispectrum that is mostly sensitive to squeezed configurations ($k_3 \ll k_1 \approx k_2$) \citep{Chiang2014} given by a correlation of the mean density within a sub-volume to the position-dependent power spectrum within that sub-volume.
+To overcome these practical limitations while still extracting information from the third moment of the density field, we focus on the integrated bispectrum $\mathcal{B}_{\pm}(\ell)$ (or the integrated 3PCF in real space).
+The i3PCF offers a significant advantage in measurement ease and allows for straightforward validation against established analytical frameworks.
+It is an integration of the bispectrum that is mostly sensitive to squeezed configurations ($k_3 \ll k_1 \approx k_2$) \citep{Chiang2014} given by a correlation of the mean density within a sub-volume to the position-dependent power spectrum within that sub-volume.
 This approach has been extended to the weak lensing field in Refs.~\cite{Halder2021, Munshi_2023}.
-When dividing the sky into many patches with their centres at positions $\theta_c$, one can obtain the integrated bispectrum as an ensemble average of the product of the aperture mass $M_{ap}(\theta_c)$ and the position-dependent cosmic shear power spectra $P_{\pm}(\ell; \theta_c)$ in those patches.
+When dividing the sky into many patches with their centres at positions $\theta_c$, one can obtain the integrated bispectrum as an ensemble average of the product of the aperture mass $M_{ap}(\theta_c)$ and the position-dependent cosmic shear power spectra in those patches.

 The aperture mass is the 1-point mean shear signal and is related to the large-scale mode $k_3$ that effectively modulates the small-scale power spectra described by the two small-scale modes.
-Therefore, we can express the 2D integrated bispectrum $\mathcal{B}_{\pm}(\ell)$ as\cite{Halder2021}
+Following \cite{Halder2023}, we can then express the 2D integrated bispectrum $\mathcal{B}_{\pm}(\ell)$ as:

-that can be understood as a line-of-sight integral of the 3D non-linear matter bispectrum $B^{3D}_{\delta}$ which under the Limber approximation reads \citep{Halder2021}:

 where the compensated filter $U(\ell)$ is used for measuring $M_{ap}$ while the top-hat filters $W(\ell)$ are used for measuring the position-dependent cosmic shear power spectra (which we further detail in Section~\ref{sec:measuring_corrs}).
 The real space counterpart of this is the integrated 3-point correlation function \citep{Halder2022} that in a tomographic setting (with redshift bins indicated as $i,j,k)$ reads: